Coffeeness Reviews: Independent, Factual, Trustworthy and Opinionated Test Reports

 I can’t help it: even though there are numerous manufacturers vying for your attention in the world of coffee machines, Melitta is still the epitome of the filter coffee machine for me.
 This is also due to the fact that the German manufacturer consistently delivers quality — even in the mid-range price bracket.

 The large selection of machines is probably also due to the fact that good ole filter coffee is absolutely in fashion again.
-Plus, not everyone wants to deal with the intricacies of preparing apour-over, which is likely why the trusty filter machine is still needed.
+Plus, not everyone wants to deal with the intricacies of preparing pour-over, which is likely why the trusty drip coffee machine is still going strong.

 However, a more developed understanding of quality is also gaining ground here, which you can see very clearly in some of the latest functions.
 For example, many new machines are designed to ensure that the water hits the coffee grounds as gently as possible, using a showerhead design with a pulsing flow.

-In the past, a plastic coffee maker costing $20 was the ultimate in quality, but today, more and more kitchens are equipped with coffee makers costing $70 or more.
+In the past, a plastic coffee maker costing $20 was the ultimate in quality, but today, more and more kitchens are equipped with coffee makers costing upwards of $100.
 A good example of this is the Ninja CE251 Programmable Brewer.

 Still, one problem has yet to be solved: good coffee from filter coffee machines is simply not feasible with pre-ground coffee beans.
 So, if you’re serious about coffee quality, you either have to keep an extra coffee grinder on hand or rely on an emerging category of machines.

-Coffee machines with built-in grinders are just taking off, and they’re supposed to solve the problem of having two separate devices while accommodating the lazy coffee user at the same time — similar to fully automatic machines.
+Coffee machines with built-in grinders have really taken off, and they’re supposed to solve the problem of having two separate devices while accommodating the lazy coffee user at the same time — similar to fully automatic machines.

 Their advantage is that they can do exactly what fully automatic machines cannot: prepare simple filter coffee in large quantities.